-Healing your aching back pain is terribly tricky!
+Healing your aching back pain is tricky!
 Your attitude about your pain plays a significant role in how well you recover.
 A positive attitude with the willingness to do the exercises tailored to your back pain and the problem is a key factor.

 Once you feel better it is necessary to remember to KEEP MOVING.
 Don't stop doing the things you love.
 If you stop moving, you may feel depressed, and this will only aggravate your back pain.

 Continue your Wellness Plan by getting regular Chiropractic adjustments, massages, acupuncture treatments, and exercise according to your ability.

-If you are able to work or volunteer it is advantageous to work.
+If you can work or volunteer it is advantageous to work.
 You'll feel productive and this may help you to forget about your rear pain for a while.

-Hopefully, you are not in need of a back operation, if you are, then, please do what you must to GET WELL and try hard to remain positive!
+Hopefully, you do not need a back operation, if you are, then, please do what you must to GET WELL and try hard to remain positive!